atxrenegade/milestone_blog_post/jsBlogPost.md

 ## This, This, This or This

-The keyword 'THIS' has been tripping up an mystifying new developers since it was popularized in ECMA5 with the introduction of blah, blah, blah.
+The use of the keyword this is a concept that often trips up and mystifies new developers.
 The common misconception is that THIS is a reference to the function itself, OR to the lexical scope of the function being called on the THIS object, but THIS is actually a runtime binding determined by the call site that creates an execution context for the life of that THIS instance.
-In other words THIS is kind of like a post-it note we stuck to a js object to let our program know what THIS is referring to.
-In order to determine what THIS is referring to we need to examine the point in our code where our THIS was attached to our object, aka the call site.
-There are multiple ways to configure our THIS binding, and since more that one determining variation can appear at the same call site, we need to recognize and understand the hierarchy to which rule of THIS binding applies.
-In order from highest precedence to lowest precedence the four rules for determining what our THIS binding is pointing to are: 1.
+In other words THIS is kind of like a post-it note we stick to a js object to let our program know what THIS is referring to.
+In order to determine what THIS is referring to, we need to examine the point in our code where our THIS was attached to our object, aka the call site.
+There are multiple ways to configure our THIS binding, and since more that one determining variation can appear at the same call site, we need to recognize and understand the hierarchy that applies to the THIS binding rules.
+In order from highest precedence to lowest precedence the four rules for determining what our THIS binding context is are: 1.
 The NEW constructor keyword, 2. explicit binding 3. implicit binding, and 4.default binding.
 Let's explore how each of these execution contexts are determined and the syntax used to implement them.

 ### THIS by Default

 Starting from the bottom up, the default rule is in effect when none of the other cases apply to our call site.
-If our THIS instance is not using implicit/explicit binding or the NEW constructor keyword then the default THIS behavior will be determined by whether or not the CONTENTS of the function are running in strict mode.
+If our THIS instance is not using implicit or explicit binding, or the NEW constructor keyword, then the default THIS behavior will be determined by whether or not the CONTENTS of the function are running in strict mode.
 If strict mode has not been applied to our function then our THIS binding will refer to the global object.
-If our function is running in strict mode then the global object becomes unavailable and the value of THIS is set to 'undefined';
+If our function IS running in strict mode then the global object becomes unavailable and the value of THIS is set to 'undefined';

  ```
   code sample - use strict